-4.1 The 2 major Pension Funds are the Public Employees' Pension Fund ("PEPF"); and the Jersey Teachers' Superannuation Fund ("JTSF").
-The investment strategies and governance arrangements of these Funds are subject to specific legislation.
-Accordingly, their investment strategies are outlined in separate published documents issued by their governing bodies.
+4.1.
+The two major Pension Funds are the Public Employees' Pension Fund (PEPF) and the Jersey Teachers' Superannuation Fund (JTSF), the investment strategies and governance arrangements of these Funds' are subject to specific legislation.
+Accordingly their investment strategies are outlined in separate published documents issued by their governing bodies.

-For further information, please see the appropriate Appendices to this report.
+For further information please see the appropriate appendices to this document.